 Stay in an 1840s farmhouse, an L.L.
 Bean catalogue house.
 Double bed, desk, rocking chair, overlooking the islands of Casco Bay.
-Share full bath with one other room.
+Share full bath with one other guest room (not with host family).
 Use of kitchen, dining room, porch, coffee & tea.
-Self-serve/cook at your leisure.
+Self-serve/make breakfast at your leisure.

 If you are looking to stay with a Freeport family, in a spectacular New England saltwater farmhouse, featured on a L.L.Bean catalogue, this is your chance.
 The setting is bucolic, on Maquoit Bay, extraordinary Maine shoreline, kayak and canoe available (weather/season permitting), and only 3.8 miles from Freeport village.
 Six miles to Brunswick and Bowdoin College.
 Portland is 25 minute drive.
 Room price is for one or two (or three, if an infant).
 We can provide a Graco Pack-n-Play.
 Lots of farmer's markets.

 Shared, full bath (with one other room, often empty), kitchen, dining room, porch, wooded trails, beach front, fields.
 Library with wood stove (nights only).

 Interaction with guests